-Leave your money in your current retirement fund Re-invest your money in a preservation fund Re-invest your money in a retirement fund with your new employer Re-invest your money in a retirement annuity Will my savings be taxable now?
-No tax is payable.
-No tax, unless you transfer from a pension fund to a preservation provident fund.
-No tax, unless you transfer from a pension fund to a provident fund.
-No tax is payable Will I have access to my savings before retirement?
-You may make a full withdrawal at any time before retirement, but not a partial withdrawal.
-Cash withdrawals are subject to tax.
-You can access your savings at any time before retirement by making a once-off full or partial withdrawal.
-This applies independently to your savings in each retirement fund you leave.
-Cash withdrawals are subject to tax.
-You retain this right if not used at the time you leave your retirement fund.
-You cannot make any withdrawals until such time as you leave your new employer.
-You cannot make any withdrawals until you retire (minimum retirement age is usually 55.)
-Can I take some cash now?
-You cannot take any cash now.
-You can cash some of your savings, but you may have to pay tax on the cash you take.
-You can cash some of your savings, but you may have to pay tax on the cash you take.
-You can cash some of your savings, but you may have to pay tax on the cash you take.
-Can I select my own investment choice?
+Leave your money in your current retirement fund Re-invest your money in a preservation fund Re-invest your money in a retirement fund with your new employer Re-invest your money in a retirement annuity Can I select my own investment choice?
 Your savings are subject to the rules and provisions of the fund.
 Your fund negotiates with the service providers and investment managers on your behalf.
 You can only invest in the portfolios available in the fund.
 You are responsible for your own decisions.
 You choose your financial service providers and investment managers.
 You can transfer your savings at any time to another provider or asset manager.
 Your savings are subject to the rules and provisions of the new fund.
 Your new fund negotiates with the service providers and investment managers on your behalf.
 You can only invest in the portfolios available in the new fund.
-You are also responsible for your decisions.
+You are responsible for your decisions.
 You choose your financial service providers and investment managers.
 You can transfer your savings at any time to another provider or asset manager.
 Can I continue to make contributions to my savings?
 You may not make ongoing contributions.
 You may not make ongoing contributions.
-You and/or your employer contribute according to the rules of the new fund.
+You and/or your employer contributes according to the rules of the new fund.
 You can make ongoing additional contributions with possible tax benefits.
 Is this option cost effective?
 Your fund negotiates on your behalf with all service providers.
 Economies of scale help reduce costs.
 Costs will vary a lot between different providers.
 Your ability to negotiate may be limited.
 Greater flexibility usually comes at a greater cost.
 Your fund negotiates on your behalf with all service providers.
 Economies of scale help reduce costs.
 Costs will vary a lot between different providers.
 Your ability to negotiate may be limited.
 Greater flexibility usually comes at a greater cost.
-Is there minimum requirements for this option?
+Is there a minimum requirement for this?
 No minimum applicable.
 Will vary between different providers.
 No minimum applicable.
 Will vary between different providers.